Part 3: Management and Accountability

 Three contracts were let during the reporting period in excess of $100,000 that did not provide for the Auditor‑General to have access to the contractor’s premises.

-One contract was for the syndicated issuance of $3.25 billion of Australian Government debt in October 2012.
-The AOFM appointed Citigroup Global Markets Australia Pty Ltd, Royal Bank of Canada and UBS AG (Australia Branch) as Joint‑Lead Managers for the issue.
-The AOFM appointed Barclays Bank PLC, Deutsche Bank AG (Sydney Branch) and Westpac Banking Corporation as Co‑Managers for the issue.
+The second contract was for the syndicated issuance of $5.9 billion of Australian Government Treasury Bonds (April 2033) in November 2013.
+The AOFM appointed ANZ Banking Group Ltd, Citigroup Global Markets Australia Pty Ltd and UBS AG (Australia Branch) as joint‑lead managers for the issue.
+The AOFM appointed Deutsche Bank AG (Sydney Branch), J.P.
+Morgan Australia Ltd and Westpac Banking Corporation as co‑managers for the issue.

 No contract or standing offer has been exempted from being published in the Purchasing and Disposals Gazette on the basis that it would disclose exempt matters under the Freedom of Information Act 1982.